masyl/cook/doc/roadmap.md

 ## Next up

-## Backlog for 0.5
-- [MEDIUM] helpers: builtin functions to simplify the use of funex syntax (comparisons, math, string operations, collections, yelders)

 ## Backlog
-- [MEDIUM] api: ability to control wether errors are : thrown, returned via callback and/or printed out in the output.
-- [MEDIUM] cache $body() calls and allow forcing re-parse with $body(true)
+- [HIGH] helpers: builtin functions to simplify the use of funex syntax (comparisons, math, string operations, collections, yelders)
-- [MEDIUM] A "safe" filter for escaping html and attributes against XSS
+- [HIGH] A "safe" filter for escaping html and attributes against XSS
-- [MEDIUM] Match the list of Jinja builtin Filters
+- [HIGH] Match the list of Jinja builtin Filters
-- [MEDIUM] Match the list of Jinja builtin Tests
+- [HIGH] Match the list of Jinja builtin Tests
-- [MEDIUM] Match the list of Jinja builtin Global Functions (helpers)
+- [HIGH] Match the list of Jinja builtin Global Functions (helpers)
+- [MEDIUM] Use tripple brackets "{{{ lorem ipsum }}}" for output "raw" content
+- [MEDIUM] Async rendering and compiling (to allow the .load handler to use .readFile() instead of .readFileSync())
+- [MEDIUM] Make sure objects supplied as model are not used "as is", but instead each member is copied.
+- [MEDIUM] Figure out how to make the user model immutable unless function calls or special helpers are called.
+The set tag should never apply itself to the model or one of it member.
 - [MEDIUM] Syntax/tag to "continue" or "break" inside an "each" tag
 - [LOW] Configurable limit on recursive rendering of templates
 - [LOW] Figure out a better way to bubble up "attrs" to relevant tags
-- [LOW] Use tripple brackets "{{{ lorem ipsum }}}" for output "raw" content
 - [LOW] Use quadruple brackets "{{{{ {{div /}} }}}}" for switching between a "single bracket" mode to a"double bracket" mode
 - [LOW] Remove the need for the "$Array" helper by adding the feature in Funex
-- [LOW] Option to let tags throw exceptions
+- [LOW] cache $body() calls and allow forcing re-parse with $body(true)

 ## Distribution
 - Test runner for clients version on all browsers